lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 .. container:: justify

-    Extract the histograms of the anglar distribution of the PEG dihedrals in the absence and in the presence of stretching.
+    Extract the histograms of the angular distribution of the PEG dihedrals in the absence and the presence of stretching.

 .. figure:: ../figures/level2/polymer-in-water/dihedral_angle-dark.png
     :alt: PEG in a NaCl solution